-Predominant Base Wage - The average base wage of the highest twenty percent (20%) of all full-time classified employees supervised by the exempt Supervisor.
-With direct reports of less than ten (10) employees, a minimum of two (2) positions willbe used to calculate the Predominant Base Wage.
-Vacant positions are included in the calculation at the minimum step of the pay grade for these positions.
+The average base wage of the highest twenty percent (20%) of all full-time classified employees supervised by the exempt supervisor.

+- .141 For supervisors assigned fewer than five (5) employees, a minimum of two (2) positions will be used to calculate the Predominant Base Wage. - .142 Vacant positions are included in the calculation at the minimum step of the pay grade for these positions. - .143 Please note that some criteria may disqualify positions from being included in the PBW.